Let’s be honest for a minute.

 There’s a special group of people online who love to read and review books—often just for the fun of it.
 Not only have they created blogs in every genre you can possibly imagine, but they’ve also immersed themselves in social media, book clubs, and online groups to create active and engaged communities of readers.
 Their reach is considerable, and their influence is just as phenomenal.
 These people are book bloggers, and they are your new best friends.

 By building genuine, meaningful relationships with these individuals and contributing valuable insight to their community, they’re going to be far more likely to review your book and build some buzz around your launch.
 You can find book bloggers on social media sites using search terms and hashtags like #bookblogger, #bookreview, and #bookreviewer.
-You can also use online directories like the Book Blogger Directory, The Book Blogger List, Story Cartel, and The Indie View.
+You can also use online directories like the Best Review Blogs, The Book Blogger List, Story Cartel, and The Indie View.

 When searching for book bloggers, make sure you look for reviewers in your genre and that you read any submission guidelines provided.
 Focus on sites where your target reader is likely to stop by in search of a new book.
 Be sure to seek out bloggers and submit your ARC well in advance as there’s often a backlog.